kennism/homelab/tkgm/vsphere/README.md

 NOTE:
-- When pods remain in `Pending` state ( `kubectl get pods -n harbor` ), do a describe of the `Pending` pod ( in this example the pod is `harbor-trivy-0` but it can be any pod in the `harbor` namespace ) using `kubectl describe harbor-trivy-0 -n harbor`.
-If there are messages like `0/2 nodes are available: 1 node(s) exceed max volume count, 1 node(s) had taint {node-role.kubernetes.io/master: }, that the pod didn't tolerate.`, the VM chosen for the cluster nodes _probably_ doesn't have enough `Max data disks` ( for example, a `Standard_D2s_v3` allows a max. of `4` data disks ( See: https://docs.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series#dsv3-series ).
-Choose a larger VM to allow more data disks ( see: https://docs.microsoft.com/en-us/azure/virtual-machines/ ).
-For example, a `Standard_D4s_v4` which allows `16` data disks appears to be working pretty well with `harbor`.
-Make sure that the VM type supports _Premium Storage_ ( https://docs.microsoft.com/en-us/azure/virtual-machines/premium-storage-performance )
 - For debugging purposes, the package can be deleted as follows: `tanzu package installed delete harbor --namespace [NAMESPACE]`
 - To monitor the state, use command like: `kubectl get app/harbor -n [NAMESPACE] -o jsonpath="{.status.usefulErrorMessage}"` or `kubectl get app/harbor -n [NAMESPACE] -o jsonpath="{.status.deploy.stdout}"` or `kubectl get deployment -n [NAMESPACE]` or `kubectl get pods -n [NAMESPACE]`